anitab-org/powerup-scenario-builder/docs/README.md

     - [Set the Text for the First Question](#set-the-text-for-the-first-question)
 - [Cards](#cards)
     - [Adding and Editing Cards](#adding-and-editing-cards)
+        - Adding a New Card
+        - Editing Fields
     - [Moving Cards](#moving-cards)
     - [Deleting Cards](#deleting-cards)
     - [Card Types](#card-types)